maroufpaul/marouf_portfolio/README.md

 This project is built to **showcase my portfolio** or any anyone who wants a **visually engaging** hero section.
 The hero is divided into **two columns**:

-- **Left**: Introduces Marouf Paul, showing key data science roles, a short subtitle, and action buttons (View Projects, Contact).
+- **Left**: Introduces ME!!!, showing key roles, a short subtitle, and action buttons (View Projects, Contact).
 - **Right**: A **3D fractal sphere** that rotates continuously, changes color based on mouse movement, and brightens on hover.
 Around it floats a **neural network** of nodes connected by lines, each line pulsing in opacity thanks to simplex-noise.

 The rest of the site (e.g., About, Skills, Projects, Experience) remains a typical portfolio layout—**clean** and **professional**.